-This test is similar to a CT scan but uses magnetism instead of x-rays to build up a detailed picture of areas of your body.
+This test uses magnetism to build up a detailed picture of areas of your body.
 Before the scan you may be asked to complete and sign a checklist.
 This is to make sure it’s safe for you to have an MRI scan.

 Before having the scan, you’ll be asked to remove any metal belongings including jewellery.
 Some people are given an injection of dye into a vein in the arm.
 This is called a contrast medium and can help the images from the scan show up more clearly.
 During the test you will be asked to lie very still on a couch inside a long cylinder (tube) for about 30 minutes.
 It’s painless but can be slightly uncomfortable, and some people feel a bit claustrophobic during the scan.
 It’s also noisy, but you’ll be given earplugs or headphones.

 The diagnosis of an acoustic neuroma is usually obvious from the MRI brain scan.